Roquetas de Mar

 Roquetas de Mar (/es/) is a municipality of Almería province, in the autonomous community of Andalucía, Spain.
 In 2016, the population was 91,965, the municipality with the second highest population in the province behind the capital, the 14th in Andalucía and the 69th in Spain.

-In 1981, in this town, three young men from Santander were murdered by various members of the Spanish Civil Guard, in what is known as Almería Case.
+In 1981, in this town, three young men from Santander were murdered by various members of the Spanish Civil Guard, in what is known as the Almería Case.

 Geography and climate

 Roquetas de Mar has a hot desert climate (Köppen: BWh) bordering on a hot semi-desert climate (Köppen: BSh) with very mild winters and very hot and dry summers.
 During July and August, Roquetas de Mar has often southern winds coming from Africa, thus increasing the temperatures.
 Dust storms coming from the Sahara desert are uncommon, but they might happen from time to time.